 For example, take this scripture.
 “Therefore, whoever takes the lowly position of this child is the greatest in the kingdom of heaven.
 And whoever welcomes one such child in my name welcomes me.
 If anyone causes one of these little ones—those who believe in me—to stumble, it would be better for them to have a large millstone hung around their neck and to be drowned in the depths of the sea.”
 Mat 18:4-6

 We can discuss the Hebrew and Greek meanings.
 We can have Wednesday night bible studies on this topic.
 We can debate if it’s literal or figurative.
 Or we can just hear the message, which is to love and include and then put that into action.
 How? by inviting that special needs child to your child’s party.
+Or by calling that person who left your church instead of shunning them.
 That would be the action required here.
 This is why God says so often in the word… “He who has an ear let him hear” Not everyone is actually hearing.

 God wants our hearts

 Finally, The same is with God.
 He just wants our hearts. ❤He is not interested in our knowledge.
 Don’t get me wrong, I love bible studies and I LOVE the word of God but let’s not get so focused on the wrong thing.
 Allow the word to do what it is intended to do, to wash over you.
 Let the Rhema word of God move you into action!